You can read also read our article that covers the 7 conditions commonly missed by employers in the Legal Services Award.

 As of 1 July 2022, however, employers are required to pay a super guarantee on behalf of eligible employees, regardless of how much they are paid.

-A rate of 10.5% of an employee’s ordinary earnings must be contributed.
+Currently, a rate of 11.5% of an employee’s ordinary earnings must be contributed.

 Overtime Rates